-The provisions of the Act shall be administered by the Director or his authorized agent.
-For the purpose of administering and giving effect to the provisions of this Act, the standards set forth in the Annual Book of American Society for Testing and Materials (ASTM) standards and supplements thereto, and revisions thereof, are adopted except as amended or modified by the Director.
-The Director is empowered to write rules and regulations on the advertising, posting of prices, labeling, standards for, and identity of motor fuels and is authorized to establish a testing laboratory.
+The provisions of the Act shall be administered by the Director.
+For the purpose of administering and giving effect to the provisions of this Act, the specification and test method standards set forth in the most recent edition of the Annual Book of ASTM Standards and supplements thereto, and revisions thereof, are adopted except as amended or modified as required to comply with Federal and State laws by the Director.
+When no ASTM standard exists, other generally recognized national consensus standards may be used.
+The Director is empowered to write rules and regulations on the advertising, posting of prices, labeling, standards for, and identity of fuels, petroleum products, and automotive lubricants and is authorized to establish a testing laboratory.